Table of Contents >> Jesus is a Jew

 A Pharisee who had not yet come to faith in Him also addressed Yeshua as 'Rabbi' (John 3:2), as did a crowd of people (John 6:25).
 A Samaritan woman easily recognized He was a Jew (John 4:9).

-Yeshua's disciples spoke Hebrew (John 1:38, 41) and so did He, as well as Chaldean, a closely-related language brought back by the Jews from their captivity in Babylon (Matt.
+Yeshua's disciples spoke Hebrew (John 1:38, 41) and so did He, as well as Aramaic, a closely-related language brought back by the Jews from their captivity in Babylon (Matt.
 27:46).
 In the sermon on the mount He affirmed the authority of the Torah and the Prophets (Matt.
 5:17) even in the Kingdom of Heaven (Matt.
 5:19-20).
 He regularly attended synagogue (Luke 4:16) and His teaching was respected by the other congregants (Luke 4:15).
 He taught in the Jewish Temple (Luke 21:37) and if He were not a Jew, His going into that part of the Temple would not have been allowed (Acts 21:28-30).

 Although He differed with some of His contemporaries on how to keep the commandments (Matt.
 12:12), He did not disagree on whether to keep them, saying such things as,"if you wish to enter into life, keep the commandments," (Matt.
 19:17).
 When He healed someone of leprosy, he instructed him to,"show yourself to the priest and present the offering that Moses commanded..."
 (Matt.
 8:4, Lev.
 14).